pyrmont/sled/README.md

 ```

 This downloads both the puzzle explanation and your puzzle input.
 The puzzle
-explanation is converted to Markdown.
-By default, Sled puts the files for each
+explanation is converted from HTML to a text-friendly format.

+By default, Sled puts the files for each day into a subdirectory with a name
-day into a subdirectory with a name that matches that day.
-To save files
+that matches that day (e.g. `./day01/puzzle.txt` and `./day01/input.txt`).
+To
-without creating any subdirectories, use the `--no-subdirs` option.
+save files without creating any subdirectories, use the `--no-subdirs` option.

 ### Submitting Answers